nucypher/nucypher/docs/source/architecture/slashing.rst

 * *Scenario 4*: Staker incurs penalty calculated to be worth **600 tokens**:

-    Reducing the unlocked remaining tokens, 3rd sub-stakes, and the shortest sub-stake (2nd) is not enough, so they are all removed.
-The next shortest sub-stake is the 1st which is reduced from 500 to 400.
+    The unlocked tokens, the 3rd sub-stake, and the shortest sub-stake (2nd) are all reduced to zero.
+This is not quite enough, so the next shortest sub-stake, the 1st, is also reduced from 500 to 400.

     Result: